Advanced Search

 Preparation of Aspartimide-Based Polyurea Elastomers and Study of Their Anti-Icing Properties

 • Ice accretion is a common phenomenon in natural environments.
-However, but severe ice accretion significantly impacts daily life and poses major challenges across multiple fields, including communication systems, wind power generation, offshore operations, aerospace engineering, and polar exploration.
+However, severe ice accretion significantly affects people’s daily lives and poses major challenges across multiple fields, including communication systems, wind power generation, offshore operations, aerospace engineering, and polar exploration.
 A polydimethylsiloxane (PDMS)-modified aspartimide-based polyurea elastomer (SPUE) was synthesized via a two-step method using hydroxyl-terminated polydimethylsiloxane (HTPDMS), hexamethylene diisocyanate (HDI), and polyaspartic ester (PAE) as raw materials.
-Molecular design strategies were employed to introduce flexible silicone hydrophobic segments and rigid urea linkages, achieving a synergistic enhancement of anti-icing properties and mechanical performance.
-The results demonstrate that SPUE exhibits outstanding anti-icing performance, with a contact angle of 133°, a rolling angle of 19°, and an ice adhesion strength of 47 kPa.
-The material retained stable performance after 1,000 abrasion cycles and 3,000 h of UV aging.
-Additionally, the prepared material shows excellent rain erosion resistance, highlighting its potential for applications in wind turbine blade protection.
+Molecular design strategies were employed to introduce flexible silicone hydrophobic segments and rigid urea linkages, achieving a synergistic enhancement of anti-icing performance and mechanical performance.
+The results demonstrate that SPUE exhibits outstanding anti-icing performance, with a water contact angle of 133°, a water rolling angle of 19°, and an ice adhesion strength of 47 kPa.
+The material retains stable performance after 1 000 abrasion cycles and 3,000 h of UV aging.
+Moreover, the material shows excellent rain erosion resistance, highlighting its potential for applications in wind turbine blade protection.

 • loading